Nissan Leaf years to avoid — most common problems

 We know this may sound like only a slight problem, but if you can’t use the defogger properly, it’s a bad thing for the overall driving visibility.

-Finally, it’s essential that you are aware of the airbag faults that were sadly pretty frequent with these vehicles.
+Finally, you must be aware of the airbag faults that were sadly pretty frequent with these vehicles.
 It all started with the faulty passenger seat occupancy sensor which led to failures in airbag deployment in case of an accident.

 The problem was common for the 2013 Leaf and it continued with the frontal airbag system fault in the following production year.
 The final recall of the airbags happened in 2017 and involved 2015-2017 Nissan Leaf models.
 This recall was scheduled due to a malfunctioned factory-installed airbag module and owners got theirs replaced during the recall action.

-Even though you may think that Nissan Leaf had excessive issues over the yeras due to the listed problems, there weren’t that many model years that should be avoided.
-The Leaf was produced in two generations, so our team thought it would be best to discuss the worst model years one generation at a time.
+Even though you may think that Nissan Leaf had excessive issues over the years due to the listed problems, there weren’t that many model years that should be avoided.
+The Leaf was produced in two generations, so what are the worst Nissan Leaf years?

 First-generation Nissan Leaf (2011-2013 model years)